 It is collectivism.

 It is control over the means of production, which is economics, in the name of a collective — any collective.

-I implore you to commit that to memory.
+I implore you to hear this if you hear nothing else.
+Hear it, I implore, and commit it to memory.

 “Basically, National Socialism and Marxism are the same,” said Adolph Hitler.

 “I have learned a great deal from Marxism, as I do not hesitate to admit,” said Adolph Hitler.

 “Profit is the source of all evils,” said Joseph Goebbles, whose hatred of laissez faire was stupendous.